-- 1 shall not affect other provisions or applications of P.L. , - 2 c.
-(C.) (pending before the Legislature as this bill) which can - 3 be given effect without the invalid provision or application and to - 4 this end the provisions of P.L., c.
+- shall not affect other provisions or applications of P.L. , c. - 2 (C.) (pending before the Legislature as this bill) which can be - 3 given effect without the invalid provision or application and to this - 4 end the provisions of P.L. , c.
 (C.) (pending before the - 5 Legislature as this bill) are declared to be severable.